-Hi, I'm Frederik L. Schodt (a.k.a.
-"Fred"), and this is the equivalent of a "FAQ" or "ABOUT" page on a more conventional website.
-It's where you get a dash of information about moi.
+Hi, I'm Frederik L. Schodt.
 You'll note that my first name, "Frederik," doesn't have a "c" in it, which makes me somewhat unusual, it seems.
 I was named after King Frederik IX of Denmark, and while I never met him, I understand he was a fine fellow, so I don't mind being named after him.
 Oddly, I notice that on English Wikipedia they spell his name with a "c," so go figure.
-My last name, "Schodt," is also Danish and complicated.
+My last name, "Schodt," (pronounced "shot," as in "shotgun," here in America) is also Danish and complicated.
 For years, this was a bit of a problem for me, almost a curse, since no one could ever spell my name right.
 Now, however, I realize that difficult names are something of an advantage.
 In the age of mass-everything, uniqueness is good.
 And in the Internet age, when doing Google searches, odd spellings are particularly good!
 I'm easy to find.
 Oh, I nearly forgot.
 My middle name is "Lowell."
 I was named after L. Bruce Laingen, an old family friend.
 In 1979-81, he experienced considerable notoriety as the chargé d'affaires at the United States embassy in Tehran, when he was held hostage for fourteen months.
 Ironically, he doesn't use his real first name.
 I don't know why, but maybe it's because "Lowell" has lots of "l"s, which are hard for some people to pronounce.

 I'm a writer, translator, and conference interpreter.
 I also do some public speaking.
 I'm very diversified and specialized at the same time.
 That way, I never get rich, but I never get bored.
 Most of my interpreting is simultaneous and technology-oriented, Japanese-English, yet that part of my career is not the main focus of this website; the books and translations and associated trivia are.
 Almost everything that I do is in some fashion designed to facilitate communication between people in North America and Japan.
 A lot of people think that I only do work related to manga or anime, but actually my writings and translations are considerably broader in scope.
 I've written books on popular culture, history, and technology, and translated everything from government documents to literature.
 Since manga and anime have become quite popular outside of Japan, I recently have many young people ask me how they can become a professional manga or anime translator, "like me."
 My response may sound disappointing, but as popular as manga and anime are today, I know very few people who actually make a living translating manga and anime exclusively; most are forced to work in other areas as well.
 But that doesn't mean it shouldn't be done!
 I also have more and more people asking me how to become a published writer, and I honestly don't have very many good recommendations.
 It's not easy, and it involves a lot of luck.
 But that also doesn't mean it shouldn't be tried!